getsentry/hackweek-servicegraph/README.md

       "from_node_id": "FROM_NODE_ID",
       "to_node_id": "TO_NODE_ID",
       "status": "status code",
-      "n": "how many times did this happen"
+      "n": "how many times did this happen", "description": "extended description of what the edge is" }
-    }
   ]
 }